 Nondegree Students.
 Students not formally admitted as degree-seeking candidates may enroll in courses as nondegree students with the permission of the registrar.
 The registrar must approve the nature and amount of coursework based upon the student's prior academic record.
 Nondegree students may be required to provide a transcript of all previous academic work, and they must maintain a cumulative grade point average of 2.0 or higher in their Susquehanna courses.
 If the cumulative GPA falls below this point, the university may refuse permission to pursue further coursework.
 Enrollment will be on a space-available basis only.

 Veterans.
 The Commonwealth of Pennsylvania has approved Susquehanna to provide education under the public laws pertaining to veterans, reservists and the children of armed forces personnel who lost their lives in the service of their country.
 Candidates should present certificates of eligibility and entitlement before registration.
-Veterans who come to the university without the appropriate certificates may apply after arrival through the Office of the Registrar.
+Veterans who come to the university without the appropriate certificates may apply after arrival through the Veterans Affairs webpage at www.benefits.va.gov.

 Susquehanna is a participant in the Yellow Ribbon GI Education Enhancement Program.
 The Yellow Ribbon program is a provision of the Post 9/11 Veterans Educational Assistance Act of 2008.
 This program allows institutions of higher learning in the United States to voluntarily enter into an agreement with the Veterans Administration (VA) to fund expenses up to the annual cap as determined by the VA each academic year.
 The institution can contribute up to 50 percent of any remaining tuition, and the VA will match the same amount as the institution.
 Contact the Office of the Registrar for information on Susquehanna's participation in the Yellow Ribbon program.

-Each year Susquehanna publishes an online directory listing each student's name, program, class, home and campus addresses, campus mailbox, and campus email address.
-The university may release this information publicly without prior consent from the student.
+The University maintains an online directory listing each student's name, program, class, campus mailbox, and campus email address.
+The university may release this information, in addition to home and campus address, publicly without prior consent from the student.
 The university may also release student activities, photographs, home telephone number, dates of attendance and graduation, degrees awarded, honors received, and other educational institutions attended.
 Weight and height for varsity athletes may also be released.
 The university may also release photographs of students for use in the news media and in university publications in printed, video and electronic formats.
 A student may request that any of this information not be released by writing to the vice president for student life.